 - Master of Public Health

-While every health administration program is different, students should expect them to consist of between 30 and 60 credit hours.
+While every master of health administration program is different, graduate students should expect them to consist of between 30 and 60 credit hours.
 Most are designed to be completed in two years; however, more extensive requirements may extend this timeframe.
-Additionally, working professionals may require more time to complete course requirements.
-Some programs do offer “fast track” options for individuals with professional experience and/or transfer credits.
+Additionally, working healthcare professionals might prefer to attend classes on a part-time basis which will require more time to complete course requirements.
+Some programs do offer “fast track” options for individuals with professional health care administration experience and/or transfer credits.
+Students should also consider that many Master of Business Administration programs offer concentrations in health care administration, health care managment, or health care marketing which will bolster anyone's resume.
+There are also dual MBA programs that pair well with a Master of HealthCare Administration, Healthcare Informatics, Public Health, and even a Master of Science in Healthcare Management.

 The courses offered vary from institute to institute, but students should expect class titles like: